-You can obtain an accounting of any disclosures made by National Jewish Health, except for disclosures made to you or the disclosures that do not require your authorization (see above) that occurred in the six (6) months prior to the date of your request.
-The right to receive this information also is subject to certain other exceptions.
-This accounting will contain the date information was disclosed, the name of the party receiving the information and a brief description of what was disclosed and why.
-The first accounting in a 12 month period is free.
-After that, we reserve the right to charge a reasonable, cost based fee.
-To request a disclosure, please contact the Health Information Management Department at (303) 398-1580.
+You can obtain an accounting of any disclosures made by National Jewish Health that occurred within the last six (6) years.
+This accounting does not include disclosures made to you or the disclosures under categories that do not require your written permission and certain other legal exceptions.
+It will contain the date information was disclosed, the name of the party receiving the information and a brief description of what was disclosed and why.
+The first accounting in a 12‑month period is free.
+After that, with advance notice to you, we may charge a reasonable, cost‑based fee.
+To request a disclosure, please contact the Health Information Management Department at 303.398.1989.

 What if I think National Jewish Health has violated my right to privacy?

 If you wish to make a complaint to us or have questions about this Notice, please contact our Privacy Office at 800.414.5939.
 Or, you may obtain a complaint form from the Privacy Office or the Health Information Management Department by calling 303.
 398.1989.
 You may also complain to the Office for Civil Rights, U.S. Department of Health and Human Services, 200 Independence Avenue S.W., Room 515F, HHH Building, Washington D.C.
 20201 within 180 days of an alleged violation of your rights.
 You will not be penalized for filing a complaint about our privacy practices.
 You will not be asked to waive this right as a condition of treatment.

 The Health Insurance Portability and Accountability Act (HIPAA) requires that we provide this Notice to you.
 We may change the terms of this Notice at any time.
 You can obtain a copy of our current Notice of Privacy Practices on our website (www.njhealth.org) or by asking for one at your next appointment.